fjadidi2001/DataScienceJourney/CourseCompendium/DataCamp/Training_techniques.md

 1. Zero-shot learning is when we throw a question or task at ChatGPT without providing any prior examples
 2. One-shot is the middle ground.
 Think of it as showing someone how to do a task once and then expecting them to replicate it
+3. Few-shot learning is where we arm ChatGPT with multiple examples before posing our main query.